mozillascience/learning/resource-template.md

 (summary, context, how this topic is relevant, how the skill/info can be applied, specific example/examples when possible)

 ### Steps to complete:
-(number and detail each task that you'll need ot complete)
+(number and detail each task that you'll need to complete)

 ### Follow-up resources and materials:
 (next lesson in sequence, or related follow-up tranings/resources)